0x (ZRX) Trading Down 13% Over Last 7 Days

-0x (CURRENCY:ZRX) traded 3.9% higher against the U.S. dollar during the 24 hour period ending at 8:00 AM E.T. on June 9th.
-0x has a total market capitalization of $805.68 million and approximately $126.76 million worth of 0x was traded on exchanges in the last 24 hours.
-One 0x coin can currently be purchased for about $0.96 or 0.00002732 BTC on major exchanges.
-Over the last week, 0x has traded 13% lower against the U.S. dollar.
+0x (CURRENCY:ZRX) traded 2.1% higher against the dollar during the 24 hour period ending at 23:00 PM Eastern on June 9th.
+0x has a market cap of $821.78 million and $113.41 million worth of 0x was traded on exchanges in the last day.
+One 0x coin can now be bought for about $0.97 or 0.00002607 BTC on popular cryptocurrency exchanges.
+During the last week, 0x has traded 13% lower against the dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.